Entropic additive energy and entropy inequalities for sums and products: Stability of large discrete entropic doubling

 In other words, as $N\to\infty$, the condition of Proposition~\ref{proposition:Sidon_stability} holds with $C=\frac{\log 2}{4N}\to0$, while for any Sidon set $B$ the probability $\BBP(X\in B)$ stays bounded away from~1.
 Still, this does not violate the result of Proposition~\ref{proposition:Sidon_stability}, because here we have $\frac{C}{p_*(\log 2)}=1$. \end{example}

 Proposition~\ref{proposition:Sidon_stability} and the two examples above raise the following question.

-{\bf Open problem. } It would be interesting to determine whether there exists a function $f(C,D)\geq0$ for $C,D\geq0$, with $f(C,D)\to0$ as $C\to0$ for any fixed $D\geq0$, such that the following holds: If $X$ is a discrete random variable with $H(X)\leq D$ and satisfying condition~\eqref{eq:Sidoncond} of Proposition~\ref{proposition:Sidon_stability} with constant $C$, then there exists a Sidon set $B\subset A$ such that $\BBP(X\in B) \geq 1-f(C,D).$
+{\bf Open problem. } It would be interesting to determine whether there exists a function $f(C,D)\geq0$ for $C,D\geq0$, with $f(C,D)\to0$ as $C\to0$ for any fixed $D\geq0$, such that the following holds: If $X$ is a discrete random variable {with values in $A$ and} with $H(X)\leq D$ and satisfying condition~\eqref{eq:Sidoncond} of Proposition~\ref{proposition:Sidon_stability} with constant $C$, then there exists a Sidon set $B\subset A$ such that $\BBP(X\in B) \geq 1-f(C,D).$

 Finally, we return to the obvious upper bound $s(X)\leq H(X)$.
 Lemma~\ref{lemma:Sidon_bound} shows that this is achieved if and only if $X$ is deterministic.
 Our last result in this section is a stability statement, showing that if $s(X)$ is close to $H(X)$, then $X$ is close to being deterministic.